RestComm/jain-slee/release/readme.txt

 =================================================================
 !
-Welcome to Telscale - The Open Source Carrier Grade JAIN SLEE !
+Welcome to RestComm - The Open Source Carrier Grade JAIN SLEE !
 =================================================================

-Telscale JAIN SLEE is the First and Only Certified Open Source implementation of JAIN-SLEE 1.1, carrier grade and with professional support.
+RestComm JAIN SLEE is the First and Only Certified Open Source implementation of JAIN-SLEE 1.1, carrier grade and with professional support.

-Telscale JAIN SLEE home page: http://www.telestax.com
+RestComm JAIN SLEE home page: http://www.restcomm.com

-This is the binary release of Telscale JAIN SLEE 6.x.
+This is the binary release of RestComm JAIN SLEE 2.x.

 Directory Structure
 -------------------